 Before going on a long drive or flight, be sure to remove bulky items from your back pockets!
 Sitting on objects such as wallets causes misalignments of the body resulting in joint issues in the hips and back, muscle fatigue, and strains to occur.
+Travel smart!

-If you’re travelling outside Canada it might be necessary to get vaccinations to protect you from diseases such as Hepatitis, Typhoid Fever or Yellow Fever to name a few.
+When you travel outside Canada it might be necessary to get vaccinations to protect you from diseases such as Hepatitis, Typhoid Fever or Yellow Fever to name a few.
 The vaccinations you require depend on where you’re travelling to.

 Some immunizations can take several weeks before they are effective protection so it’s a good idea to talk to your doctor about what vaccinations you need around 6 to 8 weeks before you actually go on your trip.

 For more information on necessary vaccinations when travelling check with the Public Health Agency of Canada, a travel health clinic or your physician.

 Some people find it difficult to get a good night’s sleep while camping.
 There are some things you can look at when pitching your tent that can help.
 Look for a smooth and level area that has some good wind blocking plants growing nearby.
 Avoid low lying areas because they may be cooler and damp.